raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 waiting for anything, so the 200 ms delay is harmless.

-This assumption may be true, unless the sender is using Nagle's algorithm, a similar efficiency feature created to protect the network from poorly written client software that performs many rapid small writes in sucession.
+This assumption may be true, unless the sender is using Nagle's algorithm, a similar efficiency feature, created to protect the network from poorly written client software that performs many rapid small writes in succession.
 Nagle's algorithm allows these small writes to be combined into larger, less wasteful packets.